KishorAlagappan/registration-login-system-python/README.md

-# Registration-and-Login-System using Python with File Handling
+# Registration-and-Login-System using Python-File Handling

 ## Overview
 This project presents a secure and user-friendly Registration-and-Login-System implemented in Python, incorporating file handling techniques.
 Designed for educational purposes, the system offers user registration, login verification, and password retrieval functionalities, ensuring a seamless user experience.